 When we hear the words science fiction—or sci-fi, or speculative fiction, whatever—we think of spaceships, aliens, time travel, and all things outer-worldly.
-And it’s true that it often is about those things.
+And, indeed, it often is about those things.
 But the genre still has this sort of low-brow, fringe association; it’s excluded from literature’s mainstream, in favour of realism, romance, and fantasy.
 This thinking should be left in the past.

 I was no different—I used to also look at science fiction with an uneasy eye.
 Sure, I loved watching Star Wars: who doesn’t?
 But reading science fiction?
 Nah, I wasn’t convinced.
 Why read science fiction, I thought, when I could read a classic—Dickens, Dostoyevsky, maybe Hemingway?